 The Oil for Development (OfD) Programme offers assistance to developing countries in their efforts to manage petroleum resources in a sustainable manner.
 Oil and gas play an important role in an increasing number of developing countries, and have the potential to generate economic and social development.
 In several cases, however, it has proven difficult to translate the resource into improved welfare for citizens of those countries.
 Through the OfD Programme, Norway shares its experience from five decades of managing oil and gas resources.
 Some key characteristics of the Norwegian experience are strategic ownership by the state, strong and competent institutions, continual accumulation of technical knowledge, an advanced regulatory system with high respect for the environment, health and safety, and perhaps above all – society’s determination to secure national control over its petroleum resources.

-NPD will in the OfD Programme cooperate with Ministry of Petroleum and Gas (MOPG) in Sudan within the project “Sustainable Development & Management of the Petroleum Sector in Sudan”.
+NPD will in the OfD Programme cooperate with Ministry of Petroleum and Minerals in Sudan within the project “Sustainable Development & Management of the Petroleum Sector in Sudan”.
 One component in the project is a Geographical Information System (GIS).
 The Norwegian Mapping Authority will contribute with deliverables on behalf of NPD within GIS data management.

 The main target of the project is to implement a sustainable infrastructure for acquiring, maintaining and distributing spatial data, including:

 - Distribution tools including web portal and web services

 - Human resource skills, knowledge and capacity to manage, maintain and enhance the infrastructure

 - Phase 1 involves creating data models for the spatial data, creating a data repository, implementing a GIS tool, and publishing a standard for the spatial data (for its’ content, structure and exchange).